Union: Mulvaney comments confirm agency moves meant to cut

 TOPEKA, Kan.
 (AP) — A federal employees union charged Tuesday that recent comments by acting White House chief of staff Mick Mulvaney confirm the Trump administration’s “grand strategy” to cut the federal workforce by relocating agency offices out of Washington.

-Mulvaney said last week that the U.S. Department of Agriculture’s plan to relocate several hundred of jobs from Washington is “a wonderful way to streamline government.”
+Mulvaney said last week that the U.S. Department of Agriculture’s plan to relocate several hundred of jobs from Washington to the Kansas City area is “a wonderful way to streamline government.”
 Speaking to a group of fellow Republicans in his home state of South Carolina, he said it’s “nearly impossible” to fire federal workers but added that many will not move to “the real part of the country.”

 Within days of taking office, President Donald Trump declared a hiring freeze, and within months, Mulvaney, as director of the Office of Management and Budget, outlined a plan for reducing the civilian workforce.
 But he said in his South Carolina remarks that he’s tried to fire workers and “you can’t do it.”